 Multi-award winning bespoke fine jewellery in platinum, gold and silver set with precious & semi-precious gemstones.

 Made here in the UK, fusing traditional techniques and innovative technologies with passion to create pieces of exceptional beauty.

 What is progressive jewellery?
 Progressive design is unafraid to challenge convention and limitation.

 It begins with you, your ideas and desires, together we push the boundaries of imagination, craft and technology to create wearable art.

 Victoria Barker was born in 1980.
 She studied English Literature at King's College University and Jewellery Manufacture / Computer Aided Design in Hatton Garden.
 Her career has included working for the family business The Barker Gallery (contemporary fine art), investment banking and diamond retail.

 Victoria Barker launched Jerboa Jewellery, a collection of opulent statement pieces at London Fashion Week 2010 closely followed by London Jewellery Week 2011.
-Her collection was quickly picked up by stockists across London and in 2012 she left her role at Deutsche Bank in the City of London to concentrate on her brand full time.
+Her collection was quickly picked up by stockists across London and in 2012 she left her role at Deutsche Bank in the City of London to concentrate on her craft full time.

 In 2013 Victoria grabbed the attention of Sky TV when she was invited to provide the final photoshoot challenge for Britain and Ireland’s Next Top model alongside Elle Macpherson in Harrison’s Cave Barbados.
 The show was syndicated worldwide and broadcast to over 50 million viewers.